CarlMurray/bliss-pp1/README.md

 - [Google Analytics](https://analytics.google.com/analytics/web/) was linked to the site to track site traffic and user behaviour.

 # Testing
-- Responsiveness was tested with Chrome Dev Tools and by testing on various devices (mobile, tablet, laptop, desktop).
-Am I Responsive was also used to test responsiveness.
+- Responsiveness was tested with [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and by testing on various devices (mobile, tablet, laptop, desktop).
+[Am I Responsive](https://ui.dev/amiresponsive?url=https://bliss.carlmurray.design) and [Responsive Design Checker](https://www.responsivedesignchecker.com/) was also used to test responsiveness.
-- All HTML files were passed through the W3C validator with no errors.
+- All HTML files were passed through the W3C validator with no errors ([example validation of Home page](https://validator.w3.org/nu/?doc=https://bliss.carlmurray.design/index.html))
-- The CSS stylesheet was passed through the W3C validator with no errors.
+- The CSS stylesheet was passed through the W3C validator with no errors ([Validation of styles.css](https://jigsaw.w3.org/css-validator/validator?uri=bliss.carlmurray.design/assets/css/styles.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en))
 - W3C Spell Check Validator was used to check for grammatical errors.
-- The website was tested on major browsers including Chrome, Safari, Firefox and Edge.
+- The website was tested on major browsers including Chrome, Safari, Firefox and Edge as detailed in [Testing Process](#testing-process) below.
 - All user flows were tested in depth including navigating through content, clicking CTAs and links, consuming content, video playback and form submission.
 - All forms were tested to ensure validation was present and that forms could be submitted without error
 - Lighthouse was used to test for Performance, Accessibility, Best Practices and SEO and adjustments were made to improve test results.
 Example of Home page test results here: https://pagespeed.web.dev/analysis/https-bliss-carlmurray-design/cyx73ltgkz?form_factor=desktop